RaVeR76/BubbleBobbleBonkers/README.md

 I used the Code Institute Github template as I know these had all that I required to build my game up.
 I utilsed Bootstrap for most of my layout and used CSS grid-container class for my cards whcih I got from w3schools.
+In hindsight, I should have used my alternative wireframe design for landscape view but I will deffo fix this at a later date.
+These bugs and issues are what make you stronger as a coder I feel and it is such a steep learning curve at the start

 * **Test**

 This game is really only designed for <b>Portrait View</b> and I will look at making it work better on <b>Landscape View</b> at a later date.
-I have to be honest, I only noticed the extent of landscape mode issue when I had the users test it.
+I have to be honest, I only noticed the extent of the landscape mode issue when I had the users test it.
 I had always looked at my game in portrait mode using <b>Chrome Dev Tools</b> and responsive mode but it never dawned on me that it would become overlapping on screens where the width is larger than the height.
 This was my second major frustration, just behind the iOS Safari issue, but something I will fix in the future for sure and I will remember this for future projects.